kokoslabs/apipie/docs/src/basic_syntax/service_api_keys_and_rate_limiting.md

 ```

-it is really easy to add them to your url or whatever else
+It is really easy to add them to your url or whatever else.

 ```json